hana-4/semantic_segmentation/README.md

-# Semantic Segmentation in Urban Road Scenes
+# Semantic Segmentation for Urban Road Scenes

 This repository implements a **semantic segmentation** pipeline for urban road scenes using the **U-Net** architecture.
 The model is trained and tested on the **Indian Driving Dataset (IDD)**, with a focus on robust real-world performance.